 The very important thing to consider is there is nothing wrong with buying a rebranded Cortizo slider.
 Origin, Everglade and Arkay Windows are just three examples of excellent aluminium manufacturers making these doors under their own quality systems and producing expertly crafted sliders.
 They offer a different set of personalisation options, perhaps enhanced locks and handles.
-We also know companies such as Architectural Vision Systems offering an excellent steel-look version of the Cortizo door.
+We also know companies such as Architectural Vision Systems offering a steel-look version of the Cortizo door.

 Skyglaze in Surrey was the first company to introduce Cortizo Cor-Vision doors to the UK.
-They’ve also done substantial and noteworthy work helping Cortizo develop the product better.
+They’ve also done substantial and noteworthy work helping Cortizo develop the product better in the UK.